telerik/reporting-docs/knowledge-base/angular-report-viewer-in-multiple-tabs.md

 ## Sample Application
 The demo application could be downloaded from [here](https://github.com/telerik/reporting-samples/tree/master/AngularReportViewerInMultipleTabs).
-Firstly open **MyRestService** project and run the [Upgrade Wizard](../ui-upgrade-wizard).
-Rebuild the project to recover the required references and packages.
-Start the application.
-After that open the Angular project and run
+1. Open **MyRestService** project and run the [Upgrade Wizard](../ui-upgrade-wizard).
+2. Rebuild the project to recover the required references and packages.
+3. Start the application.
+4. Open the Angular project and run:
 ```
 npm install
 ```